 As I went to kick up to headstand, each shoulder supported by a chair, head dangling down in the middle, it was a trifle awkward, due to an inconveniently placed heat radiator.
 Mr. Bangera approached and said, “I thought you said you knew how to do this; the chairs are too far apart.”
 I dismounted and came down.
 I had positioned the chairs where I knew they would be most comfortable on my rather bony shoulders (no one would refer to the Iyengar body type as “boney” by the way) Mr. Bangera repositioned them closer, but as I kicked up, I could feel them impinging on my neck.
 It was a long 10 minutes.
 Should have just come down, packed up and left.
 This is the point in the horror movie where the audience sees the monster creeping out and shouts “run,” but the victim remains oblivious.

 I had never used such a high stack of blankets in the pose before, and felt like the “Princess and the Pea.”
 The result of the extra height was it pushed my pelvis so far forward that I actually had more pressure on my neck, not less.
-I then struggled to find what was a new fulcrum for me in the pose, feeling that, at any moment, my 6’ frame could wipe out half the participants if it toppled into a backwards sommersault.
-I wondered if they poor souls around me knew of our collective peril.
+I then struggled to find what was a new fulcrum for me in the pose, feeling that, at any moment, my 6’ frame could wipe out half the participants if it toppled into a backward summersault.
+I wondered if the poor souls around me knew of our collective peril.
 I took stock of the situation: was I going to risk an injury to myself and others to appease this surly guru?
-No. “Self care” and safety over egos–students’ and teachers’.
+No. “Self-care” and safety over egos–students’ and teachers’.
 I came down early and could feel the collective scorn.

 Mr. Bangera also spoke of aparigraha (non-hoarding, non-clinging).
 He had used the word earlier, in its literal sense when reprimanding one of the younger women for using too many props.
 I thought of this principle more metaphorically, as in the case of clinging dogmatically to a certain guru, or yoga style. #OKguru.